Moonsong-Labs/dpm-git-links-demo/README.md

 ## What you need

 - A locally built `dpm-dev`.
-Git links are not in a released DPM yet, so you need the Moonsong Labs fork at the `with-data-deps-v1` tag:
+Git links are not in a released DPM yet, so you need to use the [Moonsong Labs fork](https://github.com/Moonsong-Labs/dpm/) at the `with-data-deps-v1` tag:

   ```bash
   git clone --branch with-data-deps-v1 git@github.com:Moonsong-Labs/dpm.git